pgalbavy/geneos/cmd/geneos/README.md

 None of these commands should have any side-effects but others will not only start or stop processes but may also convert configuration files to JSON format without further prompting.
 Old `.rc` files are backed-up with a `.rc.orig` extension.

-Note: You will have to set an environment variable `ITRS_HOME` pointing to the top-level directory of an existing installation or use:
+Note: You have to set an environment variable `ITRS_HOME` pointing to the top-level directory of an existing installation or set the location in the user or global configuration file:

 `geneos set ITRSHome=/path/to/install`

-This path is where the `packages` and `gateway` directories live.
-If you do not have an existing installation then wait until we initialise one below.
+This is the directory where the `packages` and `gateway` (etc.) directories live.
+If you do not have an existing installation then we initialise one below.

 ## New Installation